cskarthik22/Notes/AWS/Advance_AWS_Networking.md

 - AWS Client to Site VPN ( Uses OpenVPN Tunnel ) : By Default, client route table is overwritten by openvpn route table.
 Both local route table and OpenVPN route tables can be maintained by AWS Client VPN split tunneling

+Cloud Trail - doesnt see network traffic, it is an AWS API auditing service